Inside the NUPOC Program(02:53)

 Students who are accepted into the NUPOC program will receive money for college, health insurance and time to focus on their studies.
-After college, they will train in one of four careers: Submarine Officer, Surface Warfare Officer, Naval Reactors Engineer or Naval Nuclear Power School Instructor.
+After college, they will train in one of five careers: Submarine Officer, Surface Warfare Officer, Naval Reactors Engineer, Naval Nuclear Power School Instructor or Naval Nuclear Power Training Unit Instructor.

 More from the Navy

 Coordine una reunión con un reclutador y sepa qué debe esperar de su visita.

 Reciba en su hogar un DVD y una revista sin cargo, además de información adicional sobre cada Servicio.

 Vea las respuestas a preguntas comunes sobre las Fuerzas Armadas.

 ¿Desea ver más sobre cómo es realmente la vida en las Fuerzas Armadas?
 Consulte nuestra página de la revista Futures.
 Pida o descargue una revista gratis con una mirada profunda de la vida de las personas que integran las Fuerzas Armadas de hoy, y asegúrese de ver los videos que la acompañan.